Blockade of the Gaza Strip: Background

-Gaza Strip, with Israeli/Egyptian-controlled borders and limited fishing zone.
+Section of the Gaza border with Israel showing restrictions, September 2023.

 Israeli imposed closure on the movement of goods and people to and from Gaza dates back to 1991 when Israel cancelled the general exit permit for Palestinians in the occupied territories.
 This policy was initially temporary, but developed into a permanent administrative measure in March 1993 after heightened levels of violence by Palestinians inside Israel.
 Since then, the closure has become an institutionalized system in Gaza (and the West Bank), and has varied in intensity but never been completely lifted.
 As the closure was coming into place, academics and diplomats were already describing it as a form of collective punishment, a trend that continues in more recent times.
 For example, between 1993 and 1996, total closure was imposed on the Gaza Strip for a cumulative 342 days.
 During periods of total closure, Israel enforced a complete ban on any movement of people or goods between Gaza and Israel, the West Bank and foreign markets.
 The economic impact of these closures during 1996 alone was estimated by the World Bank as amounting to losses of almost 40% of Gaza's GNP.
 In 1994, Israel built the Gaza–Israel barrier as a security measure, despite this, Israeli security establishment has described the closure as having limited value against extremist attacks.
 Since then, there are four border crossings between Israel and the Gaza Strip through the barrier: the Kerem Shalom, Karni, Erez, and Sufa crossings.
 All goods bound for Gaza as well as exports passing through Israel must use one of these crossings, and undergo security inspection before being permitted to enter or leave Gaza.

 In 2005, Israel withdrew its settlers and forces from the Gaza Strip, redeploying its military along the border.
 Following Hamas' electoral victory and subsequent military confrontation with opposing party Fatah which led to Hamas taking control over all of Gaza in 2007, Israel further tightened restrictions in an attempt to exert economic pressure on Hamas.
 With this new tightening of restrictions, all trade was ceased and the entrance of goods was limited to a "humanitarian minimum", allowing only those good which are "essential to the survival of the civilian population".
 Israeli security officials have described the ban on exports as "a political decision to separate Gaza from the West Bank" further describing it as a matter of "political-security" and a form of "economic warfare".

 Additionally, starting in 2009, Egypt built an underground Egypt–Gaza barrier along the Egypt–Gaza border.
 The stated aim was to block smuggling tunnels.
 The Rafah Border Crossing is the only lawful crossing point between Egypt and Gaza, and was manned by PA security forces and the European Union Border Assistance Mission Rafah.
 All humanitarian and other supplies passing through Israel or Egypt must pass through these crossings after security inspection.

 Until 2013, there were hundreds of smuggling tunnels dug under the Egypt-Gaza border to smuggle goods, including fuel, into Gaza to bypass the blockade.